 Expedited Bill 5-10, Economic Development - Biotechnology Credit - County Supplement, sponsored by Councilmember Knapp, Council Vice President Ervin, Councilmember Leventhal, Council President Floreen, and Councilmember Trachtenberg, was introduced on February 2, 2010.
 A public hearing was held on February 23, at which Janis Pitts, Director of the County Life Sciences Strategy in the County Department of Economic Development, representing the County Executive, and 2 representatives of County biotechnology firms, supported the Bill.
+A Planning, Housing and Economic Development Committee worksession was held on March 1.

-Bill 5-10 would commit the County to supplement the state biotechnology investment incentive tax credit, allowed under Maryland Code, Tax-General Article 10-725 (see 5-9).
+Bill 5-10 would commit the County to supplement the state biotechnology investment incentive tax credit, allowed under Maryland Code, Tax-General Article §10-725 (see ©5-9).
 The County supplement, which is a direct subsidy rather than a tax credit, would be 50% of the state tax credit for an investment in a qualified Montgomery County biotechnology company.
-For more details on the state credit, see the fact sheet prepared by County Department of Economic Development staff on 10-11.
+For more details on the state credit, see the fact sheet prepared by County Department of Economic Development staff on ©10-11.